LEPO is part of well-defined investment portfolios that provides a sophisticated style of option to suit investor’s broader risk profiles.

 Some of the features are -

-It gives the right to buy in conditions where you agree to buy a certain number of shares and it may indicate that one contract is equal to 100 at a specific future date in return of the payment of premium and exercise price.
+It gives the right to buy in conditions where you agree to buy a certain number of shares, and it may indicate that one contract is equal to 100 at a specific future date in return for the payment of premium and exercise price.

-It gives exposure to a type to stocks and the key advantage is that you pay just the margin upfront instead of the value of the full stock.
+It gives exposure to a type of stock, and the key advantage is that you pay just the margin upfront instead of the value of the full stock.

 The traders can choose to close any time before the expiry of the term by simply selling the series as per initial rates or buying the same series at the initially sold rates.

-The time when you agree to sell– you agree to sell a specific number of shares at the future date in return of receipt of premium and exercise price.
+The time when you agree to sell– you agree to sell a specific number of shares at a future date in return for receipt of premium and exercise price.

-There is no risk on early exercise and physical delivery of shares.
+There is no risk of early exercise and physical delivery of shares.

 It works as a good proxy for share trading and offers ease of account opening and availability of offsets on margin.